 State Regulated Contaminants with Notification Levels

-2 Part of the system’s water supply is purchased from Metropolitan Water District of Southern California (MWD) via the Central Basin Municipal Water District (CBMWD).
+2 A part of the system's water supply is purchased from MWD via the Central Basin Municipal Water District (CBMWD).

 3 While your drinking water meets the federal and state standards for arsenic, it does contain low levels of arsenic.
 The arsenic standards balance the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects, such as skin damage and circulatory problems.

-4 Fluoride is added to the water supply purchased from MWD.
-MWD treats its water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+4 CBMWD treats its water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
 The fluoride levels in the treated water are maintained within a range of 0.6-1.2 ppm, as required by DDW.

-8 Compliance with the SMCL for aluminum is based on a running annual average (RAA).
-No SMCL exceedance occurred in the Jensen treatment plant effluent.
+8 Compliance is based on a running annual average.
+No SMCL exceedance occurred in Diemer or Weymouth treatment plant effluents.

 |AS||Internal corrosion of AC water mains|